Arch Linux Installation with /home directory

 Final Steps

-Change the root password using passwd command
+Change the root password using passwd

 Install old fashioned Grub